Big Lagoon County Park

 Swimming: In shallow areas of the lagoon, particularly near the boat ramp, the water temperature is quite pleasant and many visitors enjoy swimming.
 With the dangerous Pacific surf pounding just 100 yards away, here one can splash around in safety.

 Camping: Situated on a wooded peninsula, Big Lagoon County Park offers a rare treat for waterside camping.
 Several of the campsites are directly on the lagoon, and the shore is accessible to all campers for small boat launching, fishing and exploring.
 The campsites are pleasantly situated in a coastal Sitka spruce forest.
-25 tent sites - $20.
+25 tent sites - $25 per night.
 There are no camping reservations--it's first-come, first-served.
-More Info:

 Park facilities include:

-picnic tables, fire rings, flush toilets and a pay phone.
+picnic tables, fire rings, flush toilets, coin operated showers and a pay phone.